By: Sherry Coleman Collins, MS, RDN, LD

 Starting as early as six months of age, babies should be fed infant-safe, potentially allergenic foods

-The new DGAs reinforce that in order to reduce the risk of food allergies babies should be fed infant-safe potentially allergenic foods once they’ve eaten a few other complementary foods successfully – starting at around 6-months of age, but not before 4 months of age.
-This recommendation is particularly important when it comes to help preventing peanut allergies.
+The new DGAs reinforce that in order to reduce the risk of food allergies babies should be fed infant-safe potentially allergenic foods once they’ve eaten a few other complementary foods successfully – starting at around 6-months of age but not before 4 months of age.
+This recommendation is particularly important when it comes to helping prevent peanut allergies.

 The inclusion to introduce peanut foods to babies in the new DGAs are the strongest confirmation to date of Addendum Guidelines, first released in 2017 by the National Institute of Allergy and Infectious Disease, which gave hope we could do something to stem the growing tide of food allergies in our country.
 Research leading to the development of those NIAID guidelines – and since – has consistently demonstrated the power early feeding can have in preventing a lifetime of worry.